Seven Stars Yogurts are available up and down the East Coast. Choose a state, below, to find a retail store near you.

 Can the yogurt be frozen?

-I don't recommend freezing.
-It messes up the texture.
+Freezing changes the texture, but it is possible.
 Our yogurt generally will be okay beyond the sell by date if it remains unopened, refrigerated and handled carefully.
 Once you've opened it, it becomes susceptible to contamination from the air and utensils.

 Distribution & Sales